Sqyluck/Jeu_Cir2/README.md

 FIND ISEN is a multiplayer-game for the CIR2's Project from ISEN LILLE by

-  CARLIER Anthony   FERMAUT Luc   GRUET Philippe    VANDAELE Eymeric
+  CARLIER Anthony,   FERMAUT Luc,   GRUET Philippe,    VANDAELE Eymeric.

 Make sure you have [Node.js](http://nodejs.org/).